russellallen/self/docs/handbook/progguid.rst

             mouseSensitive = false.
     |)

-To make it easier to avoid nil, the methods that create new vectors allow you to supply an alternative to ``nil`` as the initial value for the new vector’s elements (e.g., ``copySize:FillingWith:``).
+To make it easier to avoid ``nil``, the methods that create new vectors allow you to supply an alternative to ``nil`` as the initial value for the new vector’s elements (e.g., ``copySize:FillingWith:``).

 Hash and \=